Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Generalized 2DQPCA

 where $j=1,2,\cdots,r+1.$ $\Fq_{i}^{\textit{deflated}}\wq_j$ should be zero if $j=1,2,\cdots,r$.
 Otherwise the feature information can be lost because of the interference from other direction.
 From \eqref{orthonormal} with $j=r+1$, we also know that the $(r+1)$-th projector must not be linearly represented by the prior projectors, or in other words, the newly computed projector is not in the subspace generated by the known projectors, so that we orthogonalize the computed projector to the known ones.

 Another notable feature here is the usage of deflation in general.
-It should not be used to compute more than a few protection vectors because of the fact that the simple matrix $F_{i}$ will accumulate errors from all previous computations and this could be disastrous if the cases where cancellations are so severe in the orthogonalization steps.
-In our experiments, we use quaternion QR algorithm\cite{jwzc18} to complete such orthogonalizing process.
+It should not be used to compute more than a few projection vectors because of the fact that the simple matrix $F_{i}$ will accumulate errors from all previous computations and this can be disastrous if the cases where cancellations are so severe in the orthogonalization steps.
+In our experiments, we use quaternion QR Factorization\cite{jwzc18} to complete such orthogonalizing process.

 We summarize the above steps into Algorithm \ref{G2DQPCA}.
 Here the notation $\circledcirc$ is defined by multiplying the corresponding real coefficients between two quaternions.~For example, assume $\wq=w_{0}+w_{1}\iq+w_{2}\jq+w_{3}\kq$,~$\vq=v_{0}+v_{1}\iq+v_{2}\jq+v_{3}\kq$,~then